Ever after you submit your primary application, the work isn’t over. Secondary essays are still a huge part of your medical school application.

 [11:02] Fifth Biggest Mistake: Repeating the Same Story

-Some essays will also specifically tell you not to repeat anything that’s in your primary application.
+Some essays will specifically tell you not to repeat anything that’s in your primary application.
 If that is the case, then you can’t even talk about the same experience.
 You have to figure something else out.
-It can be frustrating when schools do that, especially when they ask about your most meaningful clinical experience when it's what you put in your primary application too.
+It can be frustrating when schools do that, especially when they ask about your most meaningful clinical experience and you already put that in your personal statement.

-Additionally, some schools will ask for a list of extracurricular activities.
-Just copy and paste from whatever list you created for your primary application.
+Some schools will ask for a list of extracurricular activities.
+In that case, it is okay to just copy and paste from the list you created for your primary application.
 You don’t need to re-work everything and re-frame things and tell new stories.
 Just copy and paste it.
-Some schools just want it in their secondary form and not in the primary application.
+Some schools just want it in their secondary and not in the primary application.

 [13:03] Sixth Biggest Mistake: Copying and Pasting Without Editing

 Do not get caught copying and pasting without editing.
-You don’t want to be that student who sends a secondary essay to NYU that says you would love to be part of Columbia Medical School next year.
-Be sure to edit it and have somebody look over your stuff.
-Copy and paste all you want.
-Put it aside for the day, then go back and check the next day.
-Make sure all of the names have been changed and everything is up to date for you to send off.
+You don’t want to be that student who sends a secondary essay to NYU that says “I would love to be part of Columbia Medical School next year.”

 Listen to Other Episodes

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook